Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Measuring Model Robustness

 \subsection{Domain Generalisation}

-We evaluate domain generalisation of our final models on the MRQA~\citep{fisch2019mrqa} dev sets, with results shown in Table~\ref{tab:mrqa1}.
-We find that augmenting training with synthetic data provides performance gains on 9 of the 12 tasks.
-Performance improvements on some of the tasks can be quite considerable (up to 8.8\fone{} on SearchQA), which does not come at a significant cost on the 3 tasks where synthetic data is not beneficial.
+We evaluate domain generalisation of our final models on the MRQA~\citep{fisch2019mrqa} dev sets, with results shown in Table~\ref{tab:results_mrqa}.\footnote{ We note that our results are not directly comparable to systems submitted to the MRQA shared task, which were trained on six ``in-domain'' datasets; we simply reuse the MRQA datasets for evaluation purposes.} We find that augmenting training with synthetic data provides performance gains on nine of the twelve tasks.
+Performance improvements on some of the tasks can be quite considerable (up to 8.8\fone{} on SearchQA), which does not come at a significant cost on the three tasks where synthetic data is not beneficial.